Configuring and operating a Raft ordering service¶

 etcd/raftare stored.
 Each channel will have its own subdirectory named after the channel ID.

-the consensus section in the
+them the consensus section in the

 EvictionSuspicion: The cumulative period of time of channel eviction suspicion that triggers the node to pull blocks from other nodes and see if it has been evicted from the channel in order to confirm its suspicion.
 If the suspicion is confirmed (the inspected block doesn’t contain the node’s TLS certificate), the node halts its operation for that channel.
 A node suspects its channel eviction when it doesn’t know about any elected leader nor can be elected as leader in the channel.
 Defaults to 10 minutes.